How Inspiralized Founder Ali Maffucci Cooks Up A Life She Loves

 I'm the founder of Inspiralized, the brand dedicated to cooking healthfully with the spiralizer, the kitchen tool that turns veggies and fruits into noodles.
 The brand consists of New York Times best selling cookbooks, a mobile recipe app, a food blog updated with new recipes and content, and a branded spiralizer tool called the Inspiralizer.

 People Who Do focuses on those who take action to pursue meaningful life passionS. why is it important to you to “do”?

 It's important for me to "do" me, because I want to love life.
 I want a life filled with happiness and gratitude as much of the time as possible.
 For me, doing what I do enables me to be a more compassionate, genuine, giving, and fulfilled person.
 I'm a better part of my community, my family, and my marriage when I'm doing what I do.

 To date, what accomplishments are you most proud of?

 Professionally, becoming a New York Times best-selling author.
 The section of this list that cookbooks are included in is extremely competitive and to have made the list is humbling and a testament to my hard work and talent as a recipe creator and writer, as well as my publisher's vision and faith in me.
 It's the industry's "stamp of approval" or success marker and I'm proud to have done it twice.
 Personally, surviving motherhood so far as an entrepreneur!

-What would you say was your top goal when starting Inspiralized?
+What would you say was your top goal when you started Inspiralized?